gkartikey05/Todo-App/README.md

 # Todo App

-A simple todo applicaiton to make your daily task easier to write.
+A simple todo application to make your daily task easier to write.